pact-foundation/pact-ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+If you would like to implement pact in another language, please check out the [Pact specification](https://github.com/bethesque/pact-specification) and have a chat to one of us on the [pact-support Google group](https://groups.google.com/forum/#!forum/pact-support).